rakudo/rakudo/CAVEATS.md

 ### Spectest requirements

-You need recent version of either Strawberry Perl or ActiveState Perl.
+You need a recent version of either Strawberry Perl or ActiveState Perl.

-If you are working with ActiveState Perl you need the Mingw gcc compiler.
+If you are working with ActiveState Perl you will need the Mingw gcc compiler.

-You need msys git installed and you need "\Program Files\Git\cmd" on your execution path and NOT "\Program Files\Git\bin".
+You need msys git installed and "\Program Files\Git\cmd" on your execution path and NOT "\Program Files\Git\bin".

-You need a win32 curl program.
+You will also need a win32 curl program.

 ## macOS

 ### Dynamic libraries

-If Rakudo is installed into $HOME directory (this is also the case when rakubrew <https://rakubrew.org/> is used) then some modules may fail to install due to missing dynamic libraries.
-This could be caused by a situation when the library is not provided by macOS system itself but installed using Homebrew or MacPorts package managers.
-In this case the library cannot be loaded by rakudo binary.
+If Rakudo is installed into the $HOME directory (this is also the case with rakubrew <https://rakubrew.org/>) then some modules may fail to install due to missing dynamic libraries.
+This could be caused by a situation in which the library is not provided by macOS system itself but installed using Homebrew or MacPorts package managers.
+In this case the library cannot be loaded by "rakudo" binary.
 This is a security precaution taken by modern versions of macOS.
-The precaution works by restricting the directories available for loading dynamic libraries from only to the system-predefined set and those where the application binary is actually located.
+The precaution works by restricting the directories available for loading dynamic libraries only to the system-predefined set and those where the application binary is actually located.
 For example, if "rakudo" binary is installed under "$HOME/raku/bin" then aside of the system-wide locations it can access libraries in "$HOME/raku/lib" only.

 For the above stated reason, if a problem with availability of a dynamic library occurs then creating a symlink to the library in one of the following locations could help:

 - <rakudo binary location path>/../lib
-- $HOME/lib (should be created if doesn't exists yet)
+- $HOME/lib (should be created if doesn't exist yet)

 The latter is one of the allowed system locations.